What is Git LFS?

 git pull operations will be significantly faster as you only download the versions of large files referenced by commits that you actually check out, rather than every version of the file that ever existed.

-To use Git LFS, you will need a Git LFS aware host such as Bitbucket Cloud or Bitbucket Server.
+To use Git LFS, you will need a Git LFS aware host such as Bitbucket Cloud or Bitbucket Data Center.
 Repository users will need to have the Git LFS command-line client installed, or a Git LFS aware GUI client such as Sourcetree.
 Fun fact: Steve Streeting, the Atlassian developer who invented Sourcetree, is also a major contributor to the Git LFS project, so Sourcetree and Git LFS work together rather well.

 What is Git LFS?